-Change 5: Scan compliance metric deprecation
+Change 4: Scan compliance metric deprecation

-The XXth change we are happy to share with you and your teams is the deprecation of the scan compliance metric from your weekly scorecards.
-Thanks to strong metric performance over the years we are certain that drivers are inherently motivated to scan packages using the Flex App.
-This change will help your teams save time and reduce manual processes.
+The next change we are happy to share with you and your teams is the deprecation of the scan compliance metric from your weekly scorecards.

-Change 6: Converting CAS metric to Binary (Not applicable in BE and NL at present)
+Change 5: Converting CAS metric to Binary (Not applicable in BE and NL at present)

-We are converting Comprehensive Audit Score metric from weekly scoring to binary (In compliance / Not in Compliance) mode.
+To support standardization, we are converting Comprehensive Audit Score metric from weekly scoring to binary (In compliance / Not in Compliance) mode.
 We will evaluate (In compliance / Not in Compliance) based on your last CAS audit results and if your score is <87.5 (not in compliance), your final weekly scores will be restricted to maximum of 84.99 (Great Status).

-Change 7: Metric Weights restructuring and category tiers
+Change 6: Metric Weights restructuring and availability on scorecards

-Thanks to the feedback you’ve shared regarding even greater transparency on scorecards metric’ weights from Week 14 we will start surfacing applicable metric weights on your scorecards.
-Additionally, we are restructuring available metrics weights into three equal categories: 1) Safety and Compliance, 2) Quality and Standard Work Compliance, and 3) Customer Feedback and Team.
+We are restructuring available metrics weights to three categories on the scorecards- 1) Safety and Compliance, 2) Quality and Standard Work Compliance, and 3) Customer Feedback and Team.
+Please reach out to your Account Managers to learn about your scorecard metric weights.

-Each of the three categories mentioned above will have individual metric contributions to provide category level performance tiers (Fantastic, Great, Fair, Poor).
-We are certain these tiers will help you identify performance results in each scorecard category and particular metric.
-These metric weights will be available on Page 5 in front of individual metric definition

-(Below are the total weights per metric per country per program (DSP1.0/2.0)